longo-andrea/100-days-of-code/log.md

 - Today I started with section about routing in a VueJS app.
 I learned how to setup vue-router, how to load routes, setting up parameters and reacting to changes in route parameters.
 I found vue-route really powerful, but I don't got it well, I'll have to do more exercices.

 **Thoughts:** Tomorrow I'll going on with routing in a VueJS application.

+### Day 80: December 21, 2019

+**Today's Progress**:
+- Today I went on with routing in Vue by learning about child routes, and other more stuff like how to using query parameters, how to animating routes transition and how to protecting routes with guards.
+Then I also learned about lazy loading of routes, that is a really power method to enhance performance.

+**Thoughts:** Tomorrow I'll start with Vuex.